fish-shell/fish-shell/doc_src/language.rst

         echo Got WINCH signal!
     end

-Please note that event handlers only become active when a function is loaded, which means you need to otherwise :ref:`source <cmd-source>` or execute a function instead of relying on :ref:`autoloading <syntax-function-autoloading>`.
+Please note that event handlers only become active when a function is loaded, which means you need to otherwise :doc:`source <cmds/source>` or execute a function instead of relying on :ref:`autoloading <syntax-function-autoloading>`.
 One approach is to put it into your :ref:`configuration file <configuration>`.

-For more information on how to define new event handlers, see the documentation for the :ref:`function <cmd-function>` command.
+For more information on how to define new event handlers, see the documentation for the :doc:`function <cmds/function>` command.

 .. _debugging: